-The Company is exploring and evaluating potential properties in Japan.
-Japan Gold owns 74 prospecting rights licences and has lodged an additional 414 prospecting rights license applications in Japan, The Company's head office is at Suite 650-669 Howe Street, Vancouver, British Columbia, Canada, V6C 0B4.
+The Company is exploring and evaluating mineral properties across the three largest islands of Japan: Hokkaido, Honshu and Kyushu.
+The Company's head office is at Suite 650-669 Howe Street, Vancouver, British Columbia, Canada, V6C 0B4.
 The Company's shares are traded on the TSX Venture Exchange ("TSX-V") under the symbol "JG" and on the OTC Markets ("OTCQB") under the symbol "JGLDF".

 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assumes that the Company will continue its operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
 The Company has not generated any revenues or cash flows from operations to date.
-For the year ended December 31, 2019, the Company incurred negative cash flows from operations of \$3,634,207 and recorded a net loss of \$4,392,793 (December 31, 2018 - \$3,461,177 and \$3,458,943, respectively).
-These conditions result in material uncertainties that may cast substantial doubt about the Company's ability to continue as a going concern.
+For the year ended December 31, 2020, the Company incurred negative cash flows from operations of \$2,671,779 and recorded a net loss of \$3,713,672.
+These conditions result in material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company expects that it will require additional debt or equity funding in the next 12 months in order to continue its planned exploration and evaluation activities and meet its business objectives.
-The Company plans to raise the necessary funds primarily through issuance of shares.
+The Company plans to raise the necessary funds primarily through issuance of common shares.
 The Company's ability to continue as a going concern is dependent on its ability to successfully raise additional funds.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
-Furthermore, subsequent to December 31, 2019, the novel coronavirus outbreak ("COVID-19") was declared a pandemic by the World Health Organization.
+Furthermore, in March 2020, the novel coronavirus outbreak ("COVID-19") was declared a pandemic by the World Health Organization.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the Company's business are not known at this time.
 These impacts could include an impact on the Company's ability to obtain debt and equity financing to fund ongoing exploration activities as well as its ability to explore and conduct business.
 These consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.